killingmelody/Programming-Portfolio-2017/README.md

 For the end of semester group project, we created a side-scrolling platformer about a purple samurai who takes on the world.

-It is a side-scrolling platformer with gravity and enemies which we spent over a month working on it.
+We spent over a month working on this game with gravity and enemies.
 I coded the entire game (1,137 lines!), mostly focusing on creating a physics environment, and enemy and platform classes which can be called easily.
+We used the Processing.py coding environment, and it was the biggest coding challenge of the year as it required researching many concepts I was unfamiliar with.

 ### Photos of Gameplay: